fabric/fabric/sites/www/roadmap.rst

 such, the 1.x line now receives bugfixes only.
 We **strongly** encourage all users to upgrade to Fabric 2.x.

 ..
-FIXME: add link to an upgrade doc
+TODO: add link to an upgrade doc